Travel & Tourism Career

 Go places with a great career in Travel and Tourism

-New Zealand’s tourism industry is booming.
-It’s our number one export earner and grows bigger every year as more visitors come to experience the beauty and excitement our country has to offer.
+New Zealand’s tourism industry is set to boom again.
+It’s predicted to again be our number one export earner and will grow bigger every year as visitors return and come to experience the beauty and excitement our country has to offer.
 That means a lot more jobs and careers for New Zealanders, and often in some of the most stunning parts of the country.

 Students can begin an exciting travel and tourism journey at school, gaining skills and unit standards with ServiceIQ’s choice of training options.

 Young people who have started a career in Travel and Tourism

 Get a career pathway started

 Start studying at school or in the workplace